+Here $f_{\mu \nu}$ is the fiducial metric, and $Q$ is the trace of the matrix $Q^\mu_{\;\;\nu}$.
+The potential ($U$) defined above is {the only combination able to reproduce a ghost-free theory \cite{{dRGT}}.
+After variation, the field equations are defined as in Equation (\ref{eq:b10}) (excluding the cosmological constant).
+Here $E_{\mu \nu}$ is the well-known Einstein tensor obtained from the standard Einstein--Hilbert action (the curvature part in Equation (\ref{eq:b1})), and $X_{\mu \nu}$ has been defined in Equation (\ref{eq:b11})}.

-\section{The St\"uckelberg trick: The two points of view}
+\section{The St\"uckelberg Trick: The Two Points of View}

-\subsection{St\"uckelberg fields appearing in the dynamical metric}
+\subsection{St\"uckelberg Fields Appearing in the Dynamical Metric}

-The St\"uckelberg trick as has been formulated for massive gravity, allows us to work under two different points of view.
-The first one corresponds to the introduction of the extra-degrees of freedom inside the dynamical metric.
-In such a case, the St\"uckelberg fields enter through the metric as \cite{K}:
+The St\"uckelberg trick as has been formulated in massive gravity gives us the opportunity of working under two different points of view.
+The first corresponds to the introduction of the extra degrees of freedom inside the dynamical metric.
+In such a case, the St\"uckelberg degrees of freedom enter through the metric as follows \cite{K}:

-where the symbols $Y^\alpha$ represent the St\"uckelberg contribution.
-The previous equation looks like a standard gauge transformation in GR.
-However, it represents in reality the introduction of redundant variables in order to restore the diffeomorphism invariance.
-In fact, the tensorial object written in eq. (\ref{eq:gmunu}) is gauge invariant.
-The graviton mass term in massive gravity, breaks explicitly the diffeomorphism invariance.
-However, after introducing the St\"uckelberg fields in the form as in eq. (\ref{eq:gmunu}), the massive term is gauge invariant under the following transformation:
+where $Y^\alpha$ contains the information of the extra degrees of freedom.
+The previous equation resembles the standard gauge transformation in GR.
+However, it represents in reality the introduction of redundant variables in order to restore the diffeomorphism invariance of the theory.
+These redundant variables contain in general the information of the extra degrees of freedom of the theory.
+In fact, the~tensorial object written in Equation (\ref{eq:gmunu}) is gauge invariant, as can be easily proved.
+The graviton mass term in massive gravity explicitly breaks the diffeomorphism invariance.
+However, after introducing the St\"uckelberg fields in the form given in Equation (\ref{eq:gmunu}), the massive term is gauge invariant under the following transformation:

-It is easy to verify that under this transformation, the tensorial object (\ref{eq:gmunu}) is gauge invariant as it is demonstrated in \cite{K}.
-The infinitesimal St\"uckelberg expansion:
+It is easy to verify that under this transformation, Equation (\ref{eq:gmunu}) is gauge invariant, as is demonstrated in \cite{K}.
+The infinitesimal St\"uckelberg expansion defined as

 provides the following result: